-Preservation funded by The Andrew J. Kuehn Jr. Foundation and the members of Outfest
+Restoration funded by The Andrew J. Kuehn Jr. Foundation and the members of Outfest

 35mm, b/w, silent, approx. 50 min.

-Preservation funded by The Packard Humanities Institute
+Restoration funded by The Packard Humanities Institute

 35mm, b/w, silent, approx. 45 min.

-Preserved by UCLA Film & Television Archive in cooperation with Gosfilmofond from a 35mm acetate fine grain master positive.
+Restored by UCLA Film & Television Archive in cooperation with Gosfilmofond from a 35mm acetate fine grain master positive.
 Laboratory services by The Stanford Theatre Film Laboratory.